LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 of the fault occurring again.

-5. Firstly it's important to note that we cannot tell if the user went on holiday, all we can really do is calculate time intervals between successive 'events' (or more formally,in the *tutorial.yammer_events* table between rows with the same *user_id*) and even that is computationally heavy.
+5. Firstly it's important to note that we cannot tell if the user went on holiday, all we can really do is calculate time intervals between successive 'events' (or more formally, in the *tutorial.yammer_events* table between rows with the same *user_id*) and even that is computationally heavy.
 I therefore decided to take the active users in the most popular week (the week before the drop in engagement) and successively check (via the EXCEPT keyword) how many of them were not active users during the next 4 weeks.
 This returned 457 users.
 Given that 615 users were not present after the innermost EXCEPT query (number of users that were present the week before the drop, but not present in the week of the drop) and the